dailydotdev/daily/README.md

 > Daily is an open source browser extension which provides curated dev news to your new tab.

 It gathers and ranks articles from tens of unique sources to help developers stay updated with the most relevant developer news.
 You can bookmark items, sync your data across devices, and read when you want.
+It works offline as well and has a [progressive web app (PWA) for mobile](#check-us-out).

 Daily is: